platformsh/template-builder/templates/pyramid/files/README.md

 This template builds Pyramid on Platform.sh.
 It includes some basic example code to demonstrate how to connect to the database.

+Pyramid is a web framework written in Python.

 ## Services

 * Python 3.7